Mortgage Repayment Calculator

 Pay fees and charges up front: During the loan process, you will encounter establishment fees, legal fees and possibly lenders mortgage insurance.
 Paying all fees and charges at the outset rather than factoring them into your loan can save thousands of dollars over the lifetime of the loan.

-Investigate loans that offer features without charge: Banks and lenders offer all types of products, including loans that charge a fee for making redraws and extra repayments.
+Investigate loans that offer features without charge: Banks and lenders offer all type of loans, including home loan products that charge a fee for making redraws and extra repayments.
 It can also cost you to switch rates between fixed and variable and make other adjustments.
 It’s worth finding a loan that doesn’t charge fees for the services you are likely to use.

 Negotiate for additional savings: To the surprise of many people, it’s still possible to negotiate with banks and lenders for getting a better deal on interest rates and fees.
 Mortgage House can help you focus on areas where you can save, with establishment fees and interest rates a good place to start.

-Cut back on expenditure: Although not directly linked to your mortgage product, financial habits that include impulsive buying and unnecessary purchases can put a strain on finances.
-Simple lifestyle changes that leave money in your wallet will help take the weight off loan repayments.
+Cut back on expenditure: Although not directly linked to your mortgage product, if your financial situation changes and you start to earn a little more or you can cut back on your current financial habits that include impulsive buying and unnecessary purchases then simple lifestyle changes that leave money in your wallet will help take the weight off loan repayments.